GoogleCloudPlatform/healthcare/deploy/README.md

 Edit a copy of the file `samples/project_with_remote_audit_logs.yaml` or `samples/project_with_remote_audit_logs.yaml`, depending on whether you are using remote or local audit logs.
+The schema for these YAML files is in `project_config.yaml.schema`.

 *   The `overall` section contains organization and billing details applied to all projects.
 Omit the `organziation_id` if the projects are not being